Money laundering refers to the process of making property obtained through criminal activity seem legitimate.

 Prevention work is undertaken by innumerable public authorities, and also by organisations with a reporting requirement under the anti-money laundering legislation.
 Finland is engaged in close international cooperation in these matters.

-Working together to combat money laundering and terrorist financing
+Finland updates risk assessment of money laundering and terrorist financing